-- Brooks is targeting to transition all textile materials used in Brooks product to be dyed using a low impact dyeing process by 2030. - This target applies to all textiles used in Brooks product. - Brooks defines low impact dyeing process as: - Dope dyeing (solution dyeing) - CO2 critical dyeing - Priint dyeing - This list will be updated as more low impact dyeing process technologies are developed and commercialized. - Roadmap: The following high-level footwear roadmap outlines the milestones to achieving the 2030 target:
+- Brooks is targeting to transition all textile materials used in Brooks product to be dyed using a low impact dyeing process by 2030. - This target applies to all textiles used in Brooks product. - Brooks defines low impact dyeing process as: - \circ Dope dyeing (solution dyeing) - Priint dyeing - This list will be updated as more low impact dyeing process technologies are developed and commercialized.